ADVANCED INTEGRATIVE MEDITATION

 The purpose of meditation is to interrupt the fluctuations of the normal mental activity such as sensory knowledge, memory, and imagination.
 Out of these, memory is the hardest one to quiet, as it incessantly feeds us glimpses from our interpretation of the past along with an endless stream of thoughts and feelings.

-Advanced Integrative Meditation: Past and future do not exist, only in the present moment we experience " knowledge, memory, and imagination", therefore they are not real; they are fabricated by our ego in its pursue for "identity."
+Advanced Integrative Meditation: Past and future do not exist, only in the present moment we experience "knowledge, memory, and imagination", therefore they are not real; they are fabricated by our ego in its pursue of "identity."

 Dhyana is a Sanskrit word that may mean "meditation."
 It is derived from the root words, dhi = meaning "receptacle"; and yana = meaning "moving" or "going."
 An alternate root word, dhyai, means "to think of."

 In Hindu traditions dhyana is a refined meditative practice that requires deep mental concentration.
 This kind of meditation is taken up only after engaging in preparatory exercises.
 When practiced together with dharana (concentration) and the 8th limb samadhi (absorption), the three together form samyama (holding together, tying up, binding, integration) resulting in a full detachment of the mind from worldly bindings and a deeper understanding of the object of meditation.
 At the final stage of dhyana, the yogi does not see it as a meditation practice anymore, as they are so fully immersed in the meditative act that they can no longer separate the self from it.